ymittal/info-retrieval-final-project/retrieval/README.md

 This folder contains:
 1. Queries for evaluating our systems
 2. Configuration files for searching in Galago
-3. Raw and processed results from Solr
+3. Raw results from Solr
+4. Results from both systems ready for pooling

 Experiment 1 (Galago)